otang47/Landscape-Painting-Classification/README.md

 # Classifying Ancient Chinese Landscape Painting
-Classifying images of Song and Ming paintings using neural networks and identifying which period they were created.

-This project was done my Olivia Tang and Rose Williams for the University's of Penn
+This project was done my Olivia Tang and Rose Williams for the University's of Pennsylvania's CIS 170: Computer Vision Class.

 ## Overview
-From a dataset containing images of paintings, the goal is to create a machine learning model that will identify their genre (e.g. impressionism).
+From a dataset containing images of Song and Ming Dynastry landscape paintings, the goal is to create a machine learning model that will correctly label their chronological origin.

 ## Process followed